 Instructions

-- If time allows, soak potatoes in cold water for up to 1 hour.
-(This removes starch and makes for a fluffier potato).
-Drain and dry potatoes, if required.
+- If time allows, soak potatoes in cold water for 20 minutes or up to 1 hour.
+This is optional, but it removes starch and makes for a fluffier potato.
+Drain and dry them well.

-- Toss potatoes, olive oil, herbs, and seasonings
+- Toss the potatoes with olive oil, garlic powder, herbs, paprika, salt, and pepper.

-- Place on a baking sheet and bake for 30-35 minutes until browned and tender.
+- Spread them in a single layer on a baking sheet and roast for 30 to 35 minutes or until browned and tender.

 Notes